The Quebrada de las Conchas is one of the most beautiful scenic drives in one of the most beautiful regions in Argentina.

 QUICK NOTE: This post contains affiliate links and Sol Salute may receive a commission for purchases made through these links, at no extra cost to you.

-Where is the Quebrada de las Conchas
+How to Visit the Quebrada de las Conchas

-Quebrada de las Conchas Landmarks
+Quebrada de las Conchas Highlights

 The two largest formations – the Amphitheater and the Devil’s Throat – were formed by waterfalls slowly eroding the rock.

-Most formations are rocks that have been worn into the shapes of familiar objects like an obelisk or a toad.
+Other formations are rocks that have been worn into the shapes of familiar objects like an obelisk or a toad.

 El Obelisco